In Pursuit of Performance Excellence

 Checking Out

 If you prefer to send payment direct from your bank, you can wire transfer directly to our ‘Bank of America’ account.
-This is a simple process but requires you to contact us to send you the invoice for your order and provide you with our bank routing and account #.
-Contact Steve at ZETA Violins (scarlson@zetaviolins.com) if you would like to pay for your order with a direct bank transfer.
+This is a simple process.
+Banking info is provided if you choose this option.
+Contact Steve at ZETA Violins (scarlson@zetaviolins.com) if you have any questions.

 Products